-Hillary has also represented individuals in employment discrimination and retaliation cases.
-In 2009, she was co-counsel in a case in which a jury returned a plaintiff’s verdict in a police officer’s claim that he was removed from his position as head of the detective division for the Stoughton Police Department in violation of the First Amendment of the United States Constitution and the Massachusetts Whistleblower Act.
+At the trial level, Hillary has served as co-counsel in three cases where juries returned verdicts for servers on claims that they had not been permitted to receive or retain all tips they were owed under state law.
+In 2009, she also served as co-counsel in a case in which a jury returned a verdict in favor of her client, a police officer who claimed that he was removed from his position as head of the detective division for the Stoughton Police Department in violation of the First Amendment and the Massachusetts Whistleblower Act.
 The jury returned a six-figure award for lost wages, emotional distress damages, and punitive damages, and the judge returned him to his position as head of the detective division.
 Hillary also represented an individual who had been denied a position with the U.S. Foreign Service because of her diabetes.
-On the eve of trial in December 2009, the State Department agreed to a settlement in which it paid her attorneys’ fees and lost wages and hired her to a position with the Foreign Service.
+On the eve of trial in 2009, the State Department agreed to a settlement in which it paid her attorneys’ fees and lost wages and hired her to a position with the Foreign Service.

 Earlier in her career, Hillary worked for several years in civil rights and the public sector.
 After graduating from Columbia Law School, she was a law clerk for Judge Robert P. Patterson, Jr. in the United States District Court for the Southern District of New York and then for Judge Leonard I. Garth for the United States Court of Appeals for the Third Circuit.
 Hillary then spent a year at the Center for Reproductive Rights in New York as a Blackmun Fellow, litigating cases concerning reproductive rights in state and federal courts all over the country.
 She then practiced law in Wisconsin for several years, where she first worked representing victims of domestic violence in a rural community and then served as an Assistant Attorney General in the Environmental Protection Unit at the Wisconsin Department of Justice.